 Arizona is finally showing some signs of a weak economic recovery.
 The recent serious recession with all of its unfortunate consequences caused our state to face an unprecedented 3 billion dollar deficit.
 Although the gap has been closed, and the state now has a positive cash balance, I believe it would be foolish to return to the reckless spending of the past.
-The reality is that by 2015 we will be facing another budget deficit largely due to the implementation of Obamacare, which is projected to cost the state upwards of half a billion dollars.
-I will always be a strong advocate for responsible spending by the state and better financial planning for the future.
+I will always be a strong advocate for responsible spending and better financial planning for the future.

 In light of my own educational opportunities, I have seen firsthand the benefits that a good education can make in a person’s life.
 Research shows that the more education a person receives the less likely they are to commit crime, use drugs, or otherwise engage in abusive or harmful behavior.
 As a result, education is a key to building strong individuals, families, and communities.

 While in the legislature I have worked to help pass reforms that will direct more money to the classroom.
 We must allow our schools to attract the best and brightest teachers.
 These reforms reward teachers in accordance with their merit and skills, and additionally provide parents with the flexibility needed to choose the best educational opportunities for their children.
 Education is what builds the foundation for our future; we must continue working until Arizona’s education system is one the best in the country.

 Nothing is more important than the safety of individuals and families in our communities.
 Recent violent crimes and other criminal activity in our communities remind us all that the number one obligation of government is to protect our homes and families from the predators in today’s world.
 This requires vigilance and a commitment to bring to justice those who break the law.
 We must have adequate police, fire and emergency services in order to stop crime of all kinds from plaguing our communities.